 Working holiday exchange program with Canada

 You are an Canadian citizen and you would like to spend some time (maximum one year) in the Netherlands in the framework of the Working Holiday Program.
 No need for an entry-visa: just make an appointment to apply for the residence permit under the Working Holiday Program at one of the Dutch Immigration and Naturalisation offices (IND).
-Visit the IND website for information and forms.

 What is the procedure?